oliveiraleo/kuntao_tips/docs/kernel_ban_faq.md

 A huge thanks to [Astridxx](https://github.com/Astridxx) and [Alucard-Storm](https://github.com/Alucard-Storm) for maintaining the kuntao DTs updated and for promptly applying and releasing the patch for our device.

-*Page last updated on Feb 29th, 2024*
+*Page last updated on Mar 08th, 2024*